Isabella-Mitchell/milestone-project-one/README.md

 ## Acknowledgements

--   My Mentor Akshat Garg for helpful feedback, industry insights and recommended tools.
+- Thank you to my Mentor Akshat Garg for helpful feedback, industry insights and recommended tools.

+- Thank you to fellow Code Institute students/ alumni Harry Dhillon and Chelsea Williams for participating in the peer code review.

+- Thank you to the Code Institute London Community for their encouragement and technical support - with special mention to Harry Dhillon for his continuous support.

--   Tutor support at Code Institute for their support.
+- Thank you to the tutors and staff at Code Institute for their support.

+Row Gallery is fictitious.
+This website is purely for the sake of the developer's portfolio and not for public consumption.

+Isabella Mitchell, 2022.